w1ll1am23/pubnubsub-handler/README.md

-# pywinksub
+# pubnubsub-handler
-Handles the PubNub subscription between PubNub and Home-Assistant
+Handles the Wink PubNub subscriptions between PubNub and Home-Assistant